KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 Centropic fields at embodied layers (L₁ / L₂) carry operational proximity to the entropic arc as a structural feature of their layer position.
 Internal entropic activity — intrusive cognition, discontent, fragmentation of attention, motivational drift — is not evidence of entropic essence.
 It is the field encountering its own lower-coherence bands, which are more permeable to entropic pressure.

-Per the **Essence-as-Choice doctrine**, these internal entropic events are field-state fluctuations, not essence-level inversions.
+Per the **Essence-as-Choice doctrine**, these internal entropic events are field-state fluctuations, not essence-register inversions.
 The centropic bandwidth remains intact.
 What varies is the CQ — the operative coherence at a given moment — and lower CQ increases susceptibility to entropic incursion without altering the field's fundamental orientation.

-**Glyphic signature:** `{◈_low} + [♫⁻_internal] → <Bandwidth Compression>`
+**Glyphic signature:** {◈_low} + [♫⁻_internal] → <Bandwidth Compression>

 **Diagnostic:** The field retains centropic motion arc (C↓→E→C↑→⚫) but exhibits E-operator activity at specific dimensional bands.
 Recovery protocols (FP Vol. VIII Ch.
 29–30) restore CQ without requiring reorientation.